RadekPudelko/particle.nvim/README.md

 ## Neovim

-Install with your favorite plugin manager
+Install with your plugin manager

 ```lua
 -- Lazy.nvim